microsoft/MLOpsPython/docs/custom_model.md

 ## Follow the Getting Started guide

-Follow the [Getting Started](https://github.com/microsoft/MLOpsPython/blob/master/docs/getting_started.md) guide to set up the infrastructure and pipelines to execute MLOpsPython.
+Follow the [Getting Started](getting_started.md) guide to set up the infrastructure and pipelines to execute MLOpsPython.

+Take a look at the [Repo Details](code_description.md) document for a description of the structure of this repository.

 ## Follow the Bootstrap instructions

-The [Bootstrap from MLOpsPython repository](https://github.com/microsoft/MLOpsPython/blob/master/bootstrap/README.md) guide will help you to quickly prepare the repository for your project.
+The [Bootstrap from MLOpsPython repository](../bootstrap/README.md) guide will help you to quickly prepare the repository for your project.

 **Note:** Since the bootstrap script will rename the `diabetes_regression` folder to the project name of your choice, we'll refer to your project as `[project name]` when paths are involved.